-|A/B testing||A/B testing (sometimes called split testing) is comparing two versions of an opt-in form to see which one performs better.|
+|A/B testing||A/B testing or split testing is comparing two versions of an opt-in form to see which performs better.|

-|Display rules and targeting||The ability to show opt-in forms based on customizable rules and preferences that affect visibility and frequency.|
+|Display rules and targeting||The ability to control opt-in forms based on rules and preferences that affect visibility and frequency.|

-Bloom gives you all the tools you need to turn your website’s visitors into loyal followers and customers.
+Bloom gives you all the tools you need to turn visitors into loyal followers and customers.
 Not only is Bloom going to convert extremely well, but it’s also going to look great doing it.

-MailMunch – Free and Premium
+MailMunch – Free and Paid

 Create beautiful lead capture forms to grow your email list.
 Convert abandoning visitors into subscribers with exit intent and other marketing tools.

-SumoMe – Free and Premium
+SumoMe – Free and Paid

-Thrive Leads – Premium
+Thrive Leads – Paid